Rouslan/NTracer/doc/ntracer.rst

         :param vector origin: The origin of the ray.
         :param vector direction: The direction of the ray.
         :param number t_near:
         :param number t_far:
+        :param KDNode source: A node that will not be considered for intersection.

+    .. py:method:: occludes(origin,direction[,distance,t_near,t_far,source]) -> tuple

+        Test if :code:`origin + direction*distance` is occluded by any
+        primitives.

+        If an opaque object exists at any point along ``distance``, the return value is :code:`(True,None)`.
+Otherwise the return value is a tuple containing ``False`` and an array that for every non-opaque primitive found along ``distance``, contains a tuple with the distance between ``origin`` and the intersection, the point of intersection, the normal of the surface intersected and the intersected primitive itself.
+The elements will be in an arbitrary order and may contain duplicates (this can happen when a primitive crosses a split pane).

+        :param vector origin: The origin of the ray.
+        :param vector direction: The direction of the ray.
+        :param number distance: How far out to check for intersections.
+        :param number t_near:
+        :param number t_far:
         :param KDNode source: A node that will not be considered for